 Principles of good assessment practice

-This post starts with an overview of the trends in assessment research since the late 1980s as educators and researchers sought more meaningful and effective ways to measure student learning than what standardised testing could achieve before considering the eight principles of authentic assessment that tutors can use to develop their assessment regime for a particular module or course.
+This post starts with an overview of the trends in assessment research since the late 1980s as educators and researchers sought more meaningful and effective ways to measure student learning than what standardised testing could achieve.
+It then considers the eight principles of authentic assessment that tutors can use to develop their assessment regime for a particular module or course.

 Trends in assessment research